Dr Nkechi Asogwa, Director, DHI in an interview in Lagos on Friday said the health outreach was targeted at women and children in the IDP camps.

 “The driving force behind the walkathon is the spirit of Christian solidarity which makes us brothers and sisters no matter our places of origin, religious beliefs and creeds.

-“You are the future leaders and there is need to be sensitive to the needs of our environments.
+“You are the future leaders and there is need to be sensitive to the needs of their environments.

 “I commend your commitment, courage, cooperation and hard work,’’ he said.